CDCgov/tostadas/docs/developer_notes.md

 ### Updating a BioSample Submission

 This workflow requires that `${params.meta_path}` point to a metadata file with the updated biosample fields and a `biosample_accession` column with a valid Accession ID.
-The workflow as-is DOES NOT check the validity of the biosample accession because there is no straightforward way to do that.
+The workflow as-is does not check the validity of the biosample accession because there is no straightforward way to do that.
 Please make sure your accession ID is valid and correct.

 The workflow also requires `${params.original_submission_outdir}` which should point to your original NCBI submission for these samples.
 It is expecting that the original submission was made with Tostadas, so it wants a path ending in `submission` (`${params.submission_outdir}`) here.
-It's going to look through the batch folders for `biosample/submission.xml` to validate that certain fields are unchanged, as required by NCBI.
+It will look through the batch folders for `biosample/submission.xml` to validate that certain fields are unchanged, as required by NCBI.

 It also expects to find the batch_summary.json file from the original submission (in validation/batched_tsvs) and it uses this file to recreate the same batches as in the original submission.
 It has to do this in order to validate that certain metadata are unchanged from the original submission, and to update the original submission with the PrimaryId.